henben/airlock/README.md

 # airlock
 Airlock game prototype

 This is the prototype for Airlock (working title).
-Airlock is Spelunky meets Gravity (with Sandra Bullock).
+Airlock is Spelunky meets Gravity (the film with Sandra Bullock).

 In Airlock, the player controls an astronaut in a space station which is undergoing a disaster.
 The player's goal is to navigate the space station to get to the end of the level (which might be the next section of the station, or an escape pod).